Foods for a healthier winter

 A major role of vitamin D is to assist calcium absorption from the foods you eat and build strong, healthy bones.
-However, vitamin D also boosts immunity, and has been linked to cardiovascular health, insulin responsiveness and protection against type 2 diabetes.
+However, vitamin D also boosts immunity and has been linked to cardiovascular health, insulin responsiveness and protection against type 2 diabetes.

 Sources of vitamin D

 Regular, direct sun exposure remains the best way to get your vitamin D, but you can also boost your intake through food.
-Other dietary sources of vitamin D include oily fish like sardines, mackerel, salmon and tuna, eggs, fortified foods like margarines and milks, plus red meat.
+Other dietary sources of vitamin D include oily fish like sardines, mackerel, salmon and tuna, eggs, fortified foods like margarine and milks, plus red meat.
 ‘Vitamin D mushrooms’, which have been pulsed with UV light, are another excellent source of vitamin D and are available from some retailers and supermarkets.
-Alternatively you can expose regular mushrooms to direct midday winter sunlight for 1-2 hours.
+Alternatively, you can expose regular mushrooms to direct midday winter sunlight for 1-2 hours.

 Try this: Start the day with a poached egg and Vitamin D mushrooms sautéed with garlic, which has antibacterial properties.

 4. Vitamin C

 While vitamin C can give your immune system a boost, the research around popping supplements and reducing the severity of the common cold isn’t that convincing.
 To ward off winter bugs, your best bet is to eat more whole foods rich in vitamin C.

 Along with citrus fruits including oranges, tangelos, limes, mandarins and grapefruit – all ripe and ready in the colder months – look for gold kiwifruit, which has twice the vitamin C content of an orange and the same potassium content as a banana.
 With powerful antioxidants called lutein and zeaxanthin, kiwifruit has been studied for its potential role in boosting immunity, as well as protecting against macular degeneration – a leading form of blindness.